-The results for the year are set out on page 24.
+The results for the year are set out on page 23.

-Since Cafédirect reported a loss for the year, the directors are not recommending the payment of a dividend (2020: nil).
+Whilst Cafédirect reported a profit for the year, the directors are not recommending the payment of a dividend due to there being no distributable reserves (2021: nil).

 DIRECTORS AND DIRECTORS' INTERESTS